 “The last time I ever got really nervous was Reading ’98.
-We were playing on the Main Stage, second from the top, and ever since that, I don’t get nervous anymore.
+We were playing on the Main Stage, second from the top and ever since that, I don’t get nervous anymore.
 Once you’ve played that sort of show, you feel like you can do anything.
 When you’re playing in front of that many people, you can’t f**k up.
-You just have to go for it.” – Tim Wheeler of Ash on the band’s 1998 performance on Main Stage.
+You just have to go for it.”

 “My cringe-worthy New Order memory was when we headlined in 1998.
 We had a really crap after show party, there was no food at all, so I wasn’t in the best mood.
-I saw Gillian in a corner chatting to this dapper young bloke so I said ‘…and who the fucking hell are you?’.
+I saw Gillian in a corner chatting to this dapper young bloke so I said ‘…and who the f**king hell are you?’.
 They both just looked at me a bit embarrassed, so I stomped off to get the last remaining food in the whole of Reading – a manky kebab.
 Then this handsome bloke got on our bus and came back to the hotel, which I thought was pretty cheeky for a hanger-on, so I stomped off to bed, still none the wiser.
-He was gone in the morning when I found out who he was, so, after all these years, Alex James from Blur, I’m sorry I was such a moody sod, and please accept this as a long overdue apology!” – Stephen Morris of New Order/Joy Division on his most embarrassing festival memory!
+He was gone in the morning when I found out who he was, so, after all these years, Alex James from Blur, I’m sorry I was such a moody sod and please accept this as a long overdue apology!”

 Stephen Morris of New Order and Joy Division on his most embarrassing festival memory.

 If you have any memories you’d like to share, please email firstname.lastname@example.org with your stories and we’ll publish them here.